Yep, another one of those Cialdini’s Principles of Persuasion blog posts – BUT – this one has a BUNCH of examples!

 Example: Brian Dean’s Backlinko

 This guy gives out exclusive SEO tips for free.
-His goal is to develop relationships and eventually convert people into signing up for his paid training courses or to hire him as a consultant.
+His goal is to develop relationships and eventually convert people into signing up for his paid training courses or to hire him as a consultant, a great approach to reciprocity as you’ll make valuable connections with the people in your industry.

-If you have the funds and a realizable idea you can offer your prospects a free service.
+If you have the funds and a realizable idea you can offer your prospects a free service that will inevitably lead to reciprocity amongst a number of your visitors.

 Example 2: Answer the Public